Science

 What to expect from our learning:

-*Weekly science session taught from National Curriculum linked to specific Cornerstones Maestro project
+*Weekly science session taught from National Curriculum linked to planning documents and opportunities created by staff at our school.

 *Science exercise books in all year groups for each child (Y1 - Y6) to document and evidence their learning.